Constitution and Rules of the Northern Saluki Club

 The Committee may delegate to ad hoc Sub-Committees such special business as may be deemed necessary or appropriate.
 Sub-Committees shall comprise only members of the Committee and shall be answerable directly to the Committee.

-j) One member of the Committee shall be appointed by the Committee to act as Cup Steward for the Club.
+- j) One member of the Club shall be appointed by the Committee to act as Cup Steward for the Club.

 - Election of Patron, Officers and Committee Members